 \section{Spaces of measures}

-Recall from the Introduction that among the fundamental ingredients in our model are: \begin{itemize} \item the complete, separable metric space $\M$ of loci; \item a finite Borel measure $\nu$ on $\M$ called the ``mutation measure'', because it describes the rate at which mutations occur in regions of the genome; \item the space $\G$ of integer--valued finite Borel measures on $\M$; \item a selective cost function $S: \G \to \bR_+$ with $S(0) = 0 $ and $S(g+h)\geq S(h)$ for $g,h \in \G$. \end{itemize} An element of $\G$ represents a genotype thought of as the set of loci at which there have been ancestral mutations away from the reference wild type, so that, in particular, the null measure represents the wild genotype. \end{itemize}
+Our model, as presented in the Introduction, has four fundamental ingredients: \begin{itemize} \item a complete, separable metric space $\M$ of loci; \item a finite Borel measure $\nu$ on $\M$ called the mutation measure because it describes the rate at which mutations occur in regions of the genome; \item the space $\G$ of integer--valued finite Borel measures on $\M$; \item a selective cost function $S: \G \to \bR_+$ with $S(0) = 0 $ and $S(g+h)\geq S(h)$ for $g,h \in \G$. \end{itemize} An element of $\G$ represents a ``genotype'' regarded as the set of loci at which there have been ancestral mutations away from the reference wild type.
+The null measure represents the wild genotype.

-Recall also that the state of the population at time $t \ge 0$ in our model is a probability measure $P_t$ on $\G$ that is the distribution of a Poisson random finite measure on $\M$.
-The distribution of such a Poisson random measure is determined by its intensity measure, which is a finite Borel measure on $\M$ and which is a finite measure when the mutation measure $\nu$ has finite total mass.
+Recall also that the state of the population at time $t \ge 0$ in our model is a probability measure $P_t$ on $\G$ that is the distribution of a Poisson random measure on $\M$.
+The distribution of such a Poisson random measure is determined by its intensity measure, which is in general a locally-finite Borel measure on $\M$ and which is a finite measure when the mutation measure $\nu$ has finite total mass.
 For most results, we do assume that $\nu$ has finite total mass, but a brief discussion of infinite-mass cases is given in Section~\ref{SS:infinitenu}.